seaside1/unleashed/README.md

 ## Discovery

-Discovery is currently not supported.
-You will have to enter the MAC address of the things you want to track.
+Discovery is support and recommended.
+Add a new bridge thing manually and after that you can discover wireless clients by pressing the scan button in the OpenHAB GUI.

 ## Binding Configuration